mahendraVamshi/riscv-application-profiler/source/adding_plugins.rst

 Your plugin should return a dictionary containing the results of your analysis.
 The keys of this dictionary should be operation names, and the values are metrics that were computed in the plugin itself.
 All returned values will be tabulated.
 Eventually, this will become a custom class.

-== Integrating a Plugin into profiler.py
+== Adding a Plugin to the yaml File

-To integrate your plugin into the `profiler.py` script, follow these steps:
+To execute your plugin, you must add it to the configuration YAML file.
+To do this, follow these steps:

-1. Import the Plugin:
+1. Add ``plugin_name``:

-Import the plugin function in ``profiler.py``.
+Add the plugin file name to your yaml file, under `profiles:config:metric`.
+Under that add your plugin funtion name along with header name as `plugin_file_name:

-2. Check Configuration:
+plugin_function_name:

-In the `profiler.py` script, check if your plugin is enabled by reading the configuration file.
-Ensure that it can be toggled on and off based on user preferences.
+ - header_name`.

-3. Execute the Plugin:
+2. Execute the Plugin:

-If the plugin is enabled, execute it by calling the corresponding function and passing the required inputs.
+Sit back and run the profiler as usual.
+Your plugin will be executed along with the rest of the analysis.